Government of Canada Announces Funding to Address COVID-19 Challenges for Autistic Individuals

 Government of Canada Announces Funding to Address COVID-19 Challenges for Autistic Individuals Français

 TORONTO, Oct.
-11, 2022 /CNW/ - COVID-19 presented significant challenges to accessing resources for Autistic people and their families.
-With the abrupt closures of schools, therapy centres, respite services, and recreational programs, many were suddenly without support.
-In addition, due to the pandemic, many people in Canada, including Autistic people continue to experience increased stress, anxiety, and depression.
+13, 2022 /CNW Telbec/ - COVID-19 presented significant challenges to accessing resources for Autistic people and their families.
+With the abrupt closures of schools, therapy centres, respite services and recreational programs, many were suddenly without support.
+In addition, due to the pandemic, many people in Canada, including Autistic people, continue to experience increased stress, anxiety, and depression.
 Disrupted routines and restricted or reduced access to programming, services and activities has had, and continues to have, a negative impact.

-Today, as we recognize Autism Awareness Month and reflect on how we can better support Autistic Canadians, Adam van Koeverden, Parliamentary Secretary to the Honourable Jean-Yves Duclos, Minister of Health, announced funding for a community-based project aimed at addressing the negative impacts of COVID-19.
+Today, as we recognize Autism Awareness Month and reflect on how we can better support Autistic Canadians, Ryan Turnbull, Member of Parliament for Whitby and Michael Coteau, Member of Parliament for Don Valley East on behalf of the Honourable Jean-Yves Duclos, Minister of Health announced funding for a community-based project aimed at addressing the negative impacts of COVID-19.

-The Centre for Addiction and Mental Health (CAMH) will receive $468,817 to address the negative impact of the COVID-19 pandemic on Autistic individuals and their caregivers, including social isolation, confusing or unclear information about COVID-19, and a lack of available mental health resources and supports due to pandemic restrictions.
-CAMH will provide online forums for Autistic adults and their families to offer and receive peer support through social connection in an effort to improve healthy behaviours and support their mental, physical, and social wellbeing.
+Autism Ontario will receive $361,374 to compile and disseminate 3,300 kits (the Indigenous Resources Kits and the Culturally Inclusive Resource Kits) containing culturally-inclusive resources for marginalized and racialized Autistic individuals and their families across Ontario, Alberta, and Yukon.
+In addition, Autism Ontario is partnering with autism-based professionals to organize, host, and lead online, fun, interactive, and educational meetings to guide families in using the items in their Resource Kits.

-Projects funded through the Autism Spectrum Disorder Strategic Fund will provide opportunities for Autistic individuals, their families and caregivers to access knowledge, resources and skills that are essential to helping Autistic individuals achieve and maintain optimal health and wellbeing.
+Projects funded through the Autism Spectrum Disorder Strategic Fund, such as the project with Autism Ontario, will provide opportunities for Autistic individuals, their families and caregivers to access knowledge, resources and skills that are essential to achieving and maintaining optimal health and wellbeing.

 Quotes

 "Our government is working to improve the health and well-being of people on the autism spectrum and to supporting their families and caregivers.
-To do so, we are committed to work with organization like the CAMH to help provide community-based autism resources that support the mental, physical, and social wellbeing of Autistic individuals, their families and caregivers."
+To do so, we are committed to work with organization like Autism Ontario to help provide community-based autism resources.
+By investing in culturally-inclusive resources, we are helping marginalized and racialized Autistic individuals and their families get the support they need."

 The Honourable Jean-Yves Duclos